 “Choline is required to fully potentiate acetylcholine synthesis by brain neurons.
 A deficiency of choline leads to reduced acetylcholine production by the neurons.
 Patientswith fatigue and cognitive disorders frequently consume diets that are choline deficient.
 Flavonoids potentiate the production of acetylcholine by the neurons thereby reducing fatigue and cognitive impairment.
 Diets deficient in flavonoid rich foods result in inadequate flavonoid concentrations, impeding acetylcholine production in certain patients with fatigue and cognitive disorders.
 Acetylcholine in pre-synaptic and post-synaptic ganglia is necessary for neuronal function.
 Provision of choline, flavonoids, and antioxidants, in specific proportions can restore the production of beneficial acetylcholine, thereby reducing fatigue and improving cognitive function” Choline is needed by diet.
 Some adverse reactions were nausea, abdominal cramps, and diarrhea but I had no issues with this one that is taken in the morning.

 However, that being said… I have improved cognitively on Sentra AM.
 It wasn’t able to do anything for this massive increase in fatigue I feel lately, but maybe if I am on it longer but I don’t know the cause of that yet.
 But cognitively I did notice some clarity of thought.
 I have cognitive issues with chronic migraines, brain fog, aphasia, and just difficulties with concentration and confusion as well as fibrofog issues from FM.
-Overall I noticed, more clarity of though, more able to focus, less confusion.
+Overall I noticed more clarity of thought, more able to focus, less confusion.
 Ideas came to me easier.
-Still had trouble with my long term memory but short term was much better.
+Still had trouble with my long-term memory but short-term was much better.
 Working memory seemed the same.
 It was a boost and I felt it.
 Trust me when I say the cognitive effects of my diseases I Notice.
 And Abhor.
 So when I get this clarity all of a sudden and ideas again.
-A plans and goals in mind.
 Yeah, I felt the change all right.